 The biology program is designed to provide a strong, broad background in biological sciences to students interested in education in the life sciences.
 The biology program integrates theoretical and practical courses in different aspects of the biology of animals, microbes, and plants.

-- Career Quick Facts: Biological Technicians*
+- Department Of Labor, BLS Career Data: Biological Technicians

 Job Title Examples

 |Animal/Plant Inspector||Geneticist||Research Director|